Sally–Anne test: Artificial intelligence

-Artificial intelligence and computational cognitive science researchers have long attempted to computationally model human's ability to reason about the (false) beliefs of others in tasks like the Sally-Anne test.
+Artificial intelligence and computational cognitive science researchers have long attempted to computationally model humans' ability to reason about the (false) beliefs of others in tasks like the Sally–Anne test.
 Many approaches have been taken to replicate this ability in computers, including neural network approaches, epistemic plan recognition, and Bayesian theory-of-mind.
-These approaches typically model agents as rationally selecting actions based on their beliefs and desires, which can be used to either predict their future actions (as in the Sally-Anne test), or to infer their current beliefs and desires.
-In constrained settings, these models are able to reproduce human-like behavior on tasks similar to the Sally-Anne test, provided that the tasks are represented in a machine-readable format.
+These approaches typically model agents as rationally selecting actions based on their beliefs and desires, which can be used to either predict their future actions (as in the Sally–Anne test), or to infer their current beliefs and desires.
+In constrained settings, these models are able to reproduce human-like behavior on tasks similar to the Sally–Anne test, provided that the tasks are represented in a machine-readable format.

-On March 22, 2023, a research team from Microsoft released a paper showing that the LLM-based AI system GPT-4 could pass an instance of the Sally–Anne test, which the authors interpret as "suggest[ing] that GPT-4 has a very advanced level of theory of mind."
-However, the generality of this finding has been disputed by several other papers, which indicate that GPT-4's ability to reason about the beliefs of other agents remains limited (59% accuracy on the ToMi benchmark), and is not robust to "adversarial" changes to the Sally-Anne test that humans flexibly handle.
-While some authors argue that the performance of GPT-4 on Sally-Anne-like tasks can be increased to 100% via improved prompting strategies, this approach appears to improve accuracy to only 73% on the larger ToMi dataset.
-In related work, researchers have found that LLMs do not exhibit human-like intuitions about the goals that other agents reach for, and that they do not reliably produce graded inferences about the goals of other agents from observed actions.
-The degree to which LLMs such as GPT-4 can perform social reasoning thus remains an active area of research.
+With the rise of large language models (LLMs), researchers have found that frontier models can now routinely pass classic false-belief tasks like the Sally–Anne test.
+A 2023 paper from Microsoft Research first reported that GPT-4 could pass an instance of the test, interpreting this as evidence of "a very advanced level of theory of mind."
+Kosinski (2024) tested eleven LLMs on 40 bespoke false-belief tasks requiring correct answers across eight scenarios each; GPT-4 solved 75% of tasks, matching the performance of six-year-old children, while older models solved none.
+Strachan et al. (2024) compared GPT and LLaMA models against 1,907 human participants on a broad battery of theory-of-mind tests and found that GPT-4 performed at or above human levels on false beliefs, indirect requests, and misdirection, though it struggled with detecting faux pas.
+Street et al. (2025) tested LLMs on higher-order theory-of-mind tasks involving recursive mental state reasoning (e.g., "I think that you believe that she knows") and found that GPT-4 reached adult-level performance overall, exceeding adult performance on sixth-order inferences.